net2cn/Bilibili_Anime4K/README.md

 FYI, I've uploaded the original screenshot of both in the "images" folder.

 # Experimental features
-- Support more sites (like ACFun, whatever.
-Add @match if you want to try out).
+- Support ACFun.

 # Issues
 - Even lagger than before.
 - Video not centered.
 (Damn, I should have learnt some CSS before.)
+- You can no longer click the video to pause it if you're on ACFun.

 # Acknowledgements
 This repository contains code from [Anime4K](https://github.com/bloc97/Anime4K) by [bloc97](https://github.com/bloc97).